Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Introduction

-Several studies have addressed omni-/isotropic-equivalent power and path loss (PL) estimation from directional measurements.
+Several studies have addressed isotropic-equivalent power and PL estimation from directional measurements.
 A practical synthesis of omnidirectional received power and PL from directional scanning measurements has been proposed by combining measurements over multiple pointing angles \cite{Sun_Globcom2015_OmniSynth}.
 The fundamental difficulty of estimating omnidirectional PL from directional sounding, where the same propagation paths may appear in multiple pointings and thus complicate direct power aggregation, has also been discussed \cite{Haneda_EuCAP2016_OmniPL}.
 A linear combining framework that accounts for antenna gain patterns and nonuniform angular sampling has been studied for isotropic PL estimation \cite{Daoud}.
 High-resolution multipath angle estimation has been developed to improve parameter extraction from power--angle--delay profiles without increasing measurement complexity \cite{Xu}.
 In addition, the virtual antenna array (VAA) approach has been investigated for omnidirectional PL measurement using directional antennas \cite{Li_Fan_TVT2023}.

+cyan{(R3-2)}{}{Compared with these approaches, the proposed method is intended for a different purpose.
+Rather than relying on explicit high-resolution multipath parameter extraction or more elaborate inversion procedures, it provides a simple and implementation-friendly correction framework for synthesized-isotropic path loss/path gain estimation directly from discretely sampled angle-resolved measurements.
+Its main practical advantage is that beam-overlap and scalloping effects are compensated through a beam-accumulation correction factor that can be computed directly from the scan grid and antenna pattern, making the method attractive for practical directional-scanning campaigns where robustness and ease of use are important.}

-While these methods address important aspects of directional-to-omni recovery, a practical gap remains in obtaining an accurate omni-equivalent received power directly from discretely sampled, non-orthogonal angular beams under realistic scan resolutions.
-In particular, beam overlap and sidelobe leakage bias angular power integration, and the resulting omni-equivalent metric further depends on the within-bin offset between the true angle and the scan grid (scalloping), which becomes increasingly pronounced for wider beams and/or coarser scan steps.
+While these methods address important aspects of directional-to-omnidirectional recovery, a practical gap remains in obtaining an accurate isotropic-equivalent received power directly from discretely sampled, non-orthogonal angular beams under realistic scan resolutions.
+In particular, beam overlap and sidelobe leakage bias angular power integration, and the resulting isotropic-equivalent metric further depends on the within-bin offset between the true angle and the scan grid (scalloping), which becomes increasingly pronounced for wider beams and/or coarser scan steps.
 Moreover, a unified framework that is straightforward to implement in various practical measurement configurations is still desirable.